CodeYourFuture/curriculum/common-content/en/energisers/fizz-buzz/index.md

 ## 🔢 Fizz Buzz Gameplay

 Arrange participants in a circle (either in-person or virtually).
-The game can be played with any number of people, but 8-20 is ideal.
+The game can be played with any number of people, but 5 or more is ideal.

 Starting with 1, players count upwards in turn.
 However: